-Safety Issues Describe the hazards and safety concerns of which you and your helpers should be aware.
+Safety Issues The Guide to Safe Scouting is an important resource in considering safety issues.
+Describe the hazards and safety concerns of which you and your helpers should be aware.
 Read the "Age Guidelines for Tool Usage" at Scouting.org